D4: Detection of Adversarial Diffusion Deepfakes Using Disjoint Ensembles: Appendix

 \section{Appendix}

 In Appendix~\ref{ap:proofs}, we provide proofs for our bounds on dimensionality of the adversarial subspace of disjoint ensembles, such as \name.
-Appendix~\ref{ap:dim} empirically estimates the dimension of the adversarial subspace using a combinatorial construction of orthogonal perturbations.
 In Appendix~\ref{ap:eval}, we provide details of our baseline configurations and attack settings for reproducibility purposes, as well as additional experimental results on other datasets.
-Finally, in Appendix~\ref{ap:saliency}, we provide additional insight and motivation for our saliency frequency partitioning scheme.